How To Develop Courage By Overcoming Daily Fears

 Develop Courage To Move Out of Comfort Zone

 It can sound scary.
-So there may be a tendency to cling on to the safe harbor.
+So there may be a tendency to cling on to the safe harbour.
 You are already in a comfort zone.
 It would seem as if you are taking a huge risk with trying out anything new.
 You are afraid of rocking the boat.
 Then, there is the fear of rejection that you need to contend with if others are resistant to your new state of change.

 In letting go of the known, you need to embody the spurt of energy that propels you forward.
 If you are hoping to manifest for changes in your life, then you will need to embody the energy of courage.
 Change can only happen when you are open to letting go of the old.
 If you grasp too tightly to the old, there is no space for rejuvenation and renewal.
-You need to move away from the harbor in order to explore new lands.
+You need to move away from the harbour in order to explore new lands.

-In Self-Love Secrets, I have written ….
+In Self-Love Secrets, I had written ….

 Summoning courage does not mean wishing for the absence of fear.
 Courage is the spurt of energy that motivates you into action, even in the presence of fear.
 A gathering momentum of strength dissolves the energy of doubt once you kick into gear.
 It may not be anything big that you are attempting to do.
 What is more important is that you are letting go of the known to venture anew.

-Tips to Developing Courage
+Tips on How to Develop Courage

-1. Work On Your Beliefs
+Develop Courage Tip #1: Work On Your Beliefs

 Investigate into your beliefs to find out what is truly holding you back.
 Recall childhood events that may have led you to making these beliefs.
 Understand that these beliefs no longer serve you if you are interested in reclaiming your power.